What is Suboxone? What is it used for?

 Can you get high on Suboxone?

 Firstly, it produces very mild euphoria (compared to heroin or opioid pain medications).
 Secondly, Suboxone has a ceiling effect - taking more will not produce a greater effect.
 Hence, Suboxone is a safe medication to help people control their opioid dependence.
-After a succesful Suboxone Taper (described below), one can stop using opioids altogether with minimal physical withdrawal/pain in the process.
+After a successful Suboxone Taper (described below), one can stop using opioids altogether with minimal physical withdrawal/pain in the process.

 Can you overdose on Suboxone?